Painted Monasteries of Bucovina: Visiting Guide

 The UNESCO painted monasteries of Bucovina - Voronet, Sucevita, Moldovita and Humor: what to see, fees in lei, and how to reach them.

 The painted monasteries of Bucovina are a cluster of 15th and 16th-century Orthodox churches in northeastern Romania whose outer walls are covered, top to bottom, in medieval frescoes that have survived 500 years of open weather.
 Eight of them are on the UNESCO World Heritage List, and the four everyone comes for are Voronet, Sucevita, Moldovita and Humor.
-They sit in the hills of southern Bukovina, around the towns of Suceava and Gura Humorului, and the honest way to see them is with a car over one or two unhurried days.
+They sit in the hills of southern Bukovina, around the towns of Suceava and Gura Humorului, and the practical way to see them is with a car over one or two unhurried days.

 What exactly are the painted monasteries?

 Seven of the churches of northern Moldavia were inscribed on the UNESCO World Heritage List in 1993, with Sucevita added to the group in 2010, making eight in total.
-The full list is broader than the famous four and includes Arbore, Patrauti, Probota and the Church of St George in Suceava, so if you have real time you can go well beyond the headline stops.
+The full list is broader than the famous four and includes Arbore, Patrauti, Probota and the Church of St George in Suceava, so if you’ve real time you can go well beyond the headline stops.

 Voronet: the “Sistine Chapel of the East”